ETS-Android1/chatthread-android/docs/Adapters.md

 ## List Adapters

-To create a List Adapter simple instantiate it wrapping your list.
+To create a List Adapter, simply instantiate it wrapping your list.

 ```java
 MessageThreadListAdapter adapter = new MessageThreadListAdapter(new ArrayList<Message>() {{